jzhou31415/JHU-SIS-Registration-Bot/README.md

 Homebrew: ```brew install chromedriver```

 Make sure your Google Chrome is also up to date.
 Then download the file ``SIS_bot.py`` .
-Next we have to change our computers clock to be in sync with US Naval Time which is what SIS uses.
+Next we have to change our computer's clock to be in sync with US Naval Time which is what SIS uses.
 1. Go to settings and then date & time settings
 2. Change the Time Server (under 'Sync Now' for Windows) from the default to "tick.usno.navy.mil"
 3. Save changes and exit